-Students will practice the art, methods and skills relating to observing, recording and documenting the care and learning of infants and toddlers in family and care environments.
-To implement theses skills, students will learn the principles of developing aesthetic and appropriate environments for young children.
+Students will practice the art, methods and skills relating to observing, recording, assessing, and documenting the care and learning of young children and care environments.
+To implement theses skills, students will learn the principles of developing appropriate environments and experiences for young children.

 The following global ideas guide the design and delivery of this course:

-- There are observable behaviours typical of infant and toddler development.
+- There are observable behaviours typical of a young child's development.
 Observers take an integrated approach to the development of the whole child.

 - Observation and documentation are the primary means of relating developmental theory to the individual child.

 - Observation and documentation of the individual child are considered within the context of family, environment and culture.

 - The child, situation and reason for the observation and documentation determine the choice of observation method.

 - Observing, recording and documenting the behaviour of young children requires objectivity, discretion and practice.

 - Caregivers work with parents to develop and maintain a positive transition from home to centre.